creativelearnlab/MarsForum/README.md

 #Introduction#

-MarsForum is lightweight forum web app.
+MarsForum is a lightweight forum web app.
 It has basic functions such as category, tag, and user profile.
 This forum is designed to be simple and user-friendly.
 It only provides a quick and easy way for people post threads and discussion.

 #Example Site#